-- 1. The JWT MUST contain an iss (issuer) claim that contains a unique identifier for the entity that issued the JWT. - 2.
+- 1. The JWT MUST contain an iss (issuer) claim that contains a unique identifier for the entity that issued the JWT.
+Issuer values SHOULD be compared using the Simple String Comparison method defined in Section 6.2.1 of RFC 3986 [RFC3986], unless otherwise specified by the application. - 2.
 The JWT MUST contain a sub (subject) claim identifying the subject of the transaction.
-The subject MAY identify the resource owner for whom the access token is being requested. - a.
-When using a JWT as an authorization grant, the subject SHOULD identify an authorized accessor for whom the access token is being requested (typically the resource owner, or an authorized delegate). - b.
-For client authentication, the subject MUST be the client\id of the OAuth client. - 3.
+The subject MAY identify the resource owner for whom the access token is being requested. - A. When using a JWT as an authorization grant, the subject SHOULD identify an authorized accessor for whom the access token is being requested (typically the resource owner, or an authorized delegate). - B. For client authentication, the subject MUST be the client\id of the OAuth client. - 3.
 The JWT MUST contain an aud (audience) claim containing a value that identifies the authorization server as an intended audience.
 The token endpoint URL of the authorization server MAY be used as a value for an aud element to identify the authorization server as an intended audience of the JWT.
-JWTs that do not identify the authorization server as an intended audience MUST be rejected. - 4.
+JWTs that do not identify the authorization server as an intended audience MUST be rejected.
+Audience values SHOULD be compared using the Simple String Comparison method defined in Section 6.2.1 of RFC 3986 [RFC3986], unless otherwise specified by the application. - 4.
 The JWT MUST contain an exp (expiration) claim that limits the time window during which the JWT can be used.
 The authorization server MUST verify that the expiration time has not passed, subject to allowable clock skew between systems, and reject expired JWTs.
 The authorization server MAY reject JWTs with an exp claim value that is unreasonably far in the future. - 5.
 The JWT MAY contain an nbf (not before) claim that identifies the time before which the token MUST NOT be accepted for processing. - 6.
-The JWT MAY contain an iat (issued at) claim that identifies the time at which the JWT was issued.
+The JWT MAY contain an iat (issued at) claim that identifies the time at which

+- the JWT was issued.
 The authorization server MAY reject JWTs with an iat claim value that is unreasonably far in the past. - 7.
 The JWT MAY contain a jti (JWT ID) claim that provides a unique identifier for the token.
 The authorization server MAY ensure that JWTs are not replayed by maintaining the set of used jti values for the length of time for which the JWT would be considered valid based on the applicable exp instant. - 8.
 The JWT MAY contain other claims. - 9.
 The JWT MUST be digitally signed or have a keyed message digest applied by the issuer.
 The authorization server MUST reject JWTs with an invalid signature or keyed message digest. - 10.
 The authorization server MUST verify that the JWT is valid in all other respects per JSON Web Token (JWT) [JWT].